 - The default floating-point arithmetic libraries fz and fj do not use static data and are always reentrant.
 For software floating-point, the f and g libraries use static data to store the Floating-Point (FP) status word.
-For hardware floating-point, the f and g libraries do not use static data. - All statically-initialized data in the C libraries is read-only. - All writable static data is zero-initialized.
+For hardware floating-point, the f and g libraries do not use static data. - All statically-initialized data in the C libraries is read-only. - All writable static data is zero-initialized. - Most C library functions use no writable static data and are reentrant whether built with: - Default build options, -fnorwpi. - Reentrant build options, -frwpi. - Some functions have static data implicit in their definitions.
+You must not use these in a reentrant application unless you build it with -frwpi and the callers use different values in sb.

-Note Exactly which functions use s static data in their definitions might change in future releases
+Note Exactly which functions use static data in their definitions n night change in future releases.